processing-ts/processing-ts/README.md

 This project is an attempt to reproduce the [natureofcode.com](http://natureofcode.com/book/) examples in TypeScript.

 It's a very initial work in progress.
-The main drivers being to learn TypeScript, Processing and the concepts outlined in the Nature of Code book.
+The main drivers being to learn TypeScript, Processing and the concepts outlined in the book.

 ### Setup